Abdel-Raouf/algs4/Chapter 1/Section 1.md

 ### 1.1.16
 `311361142246`
 ### 1.1.17
-There is a solution in textbook.
+There's an answer in textbook.
 ### 1.1.18
 - Before replacement